jw2249a/2017-bayes-audit/2017-code/README.md

 Implementation note: Within Python, we represent a vote as a tuple, such as

-    ()               for the empty sequence
+    (,)              for the empty sequence

-    ("AliceJones")   a vote with only one selection
+    ("AliceJones",)  a vote with only one selection

     ("AliceJones", "+BobSmith")  a vote with two selections, one of which is a write-in for Bob Smith.